rilldata/rill/docs/docs/deploy/share.md

 rill login
 ```

-## Managing Members of an Organization
+## Managing members of an organization

 When you invite a user to an organization on Rill Cloud, they automatically get access to *all projects* in the organization.
 Users can have one of two roles: